akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 - report shape perimeters and areas (FINISHED) (for the most part)
 - move shapes

-- add a "contact us section", with team name and logo
+- add a "contact us section", with team name and logo (FINISHED)

 - create uml diagrams of the project
 - run valgrind